The Price of Water (A Babushka Short Story)

 Lev felt the weight of those words bearing down on him, but before he could respond, Bekov’s gaze shifted to Mina.
 “And you… How did you come to marry a foreigner, an outsider who dares to challenge the authority of my rule?”

-“It wasn’t madness,” Lev interrupted, his voice rising with a conviction he barely felt.
+“It wasn’t madness,” Lev interrupted, his voice rising.
 “Those boys weren’t guilty of anything—except maybe being hungry.
 You think it’s madness to stand up for that?
 Then maybe this world could use a little more madness.”

-He swallowed hard, pressing on, his voice sharpening.
+He swallowed hard, pressing on.
 “Surely, even you could show mercy to the boys.
 Look around you—how many are even born these days?
 We’re barely hanging on, and you’d punish them for trying to survive?”

 This madman actually believes it—that making an example of children will somehow stop the violence, stop men from falling into chaos.
 It’s not strength.
 It’s insanity—thinking fear can hold back desperation.